-- (a) Administrative costs: 50% with some exceptions. - (b) Foster care maintenance and adoption subsidy: cost multiplied by the Federal Medical Assistance Percentage (FMAP) rate which varies annually. - (c) Training costs: 75% of the department's designated pre-service and inservice training programs. - 1-5.
+- (a) Administrative costs: 50% with some exceptions. - (b) Foster care maintenance and adoption subsidy: cost multiplied by the Federal Medical Assistance Percentage (FMAP) rate which varies annually. - (c) Training costs: 75% of the Department's designated training programs. - 1-5.
 State Funded Programs.
 A child or young adult who meets program requirements but does not meet Title IV-E nor TANF criteria may participate in the foster care, adoption, or guardianship programs funded by state funds/general revenue.
 This includes Extended Foster Care, Extension of Maintenance Adoption Subsidy, and the Extension of Guardianship Assistance Program.